Research

 Table 1 Turnout in Jersey elections, 1990-2022

-Note: The population figures are for the end of the years and are the official annual estimates up to 2011 and author’s estimates subsequently.
+Note: The population figures are for the end of the years.

 The average turnout in the 11 elections was 44.1%.
 There is a significant variation from a low of 39.8% in 2014 to a high of 50.4% in 1993.
 The 1993 figure is an outlier, the next highest figure being 46.7%.
 There is no clear trend in the turnout figures.

-Clearly. something very strange happened in 2002, when the number of registered voters was nearly 5,000 fewer than in 1999 notwithstanding an increase in population of 3,000.
+Something strange happened in 2002, when the number of registered voters was nearly 5,000 fewer than in 1999, notwithstanding an increase in population of 3,000.
 There was therefore the paradox of fewer people voting than in 1999 but turnout increasing by three percentage points.
-This illustrates the point made in the previous section – that the lower the voter registration the higher the turnout.
+This illustrates the point made in the previous section – that the lower the voter registration, the higher the turnout.
 2002 should be regarded as an aberration; in reality, turnout as a proportion of eligible voters fell compared with 1999.

-While it is not possible to analyse in detail trends in elections for deputies because so many elections have been uncontested it is useful to analyse what information is available and also to compare trends in elections for deputies with those for senators.
-Table 2 shows the data for three parishes, St Helier, by far the largest, St Mary, the smallest, and St Clement, representative of the three “suburban” parishes.
+While it is not possible to analyse trends in elections for deputies closely because so many elections have been uncontested, it is useful to analyse what information is available and also to compare trends in elections for deputies with those for senators.
+Table 2 shows the data for three parishes: St Helier, by far the largest, St Mary, the smallest, and St Clement, the latter being representative of the three “suburban” parishes (St Clement, St Saviour and St Brelade).

 Table 2 Turnout in Jersey elections, selected parishes, 1990-2014